 The UNHATE communication campaigns are characterised by a powerful message of support for human rights, and are intended to attract the public’s attention to promote positive actions in which everyone can become a protagonist in the fight against hatred.

-Unemployee of the Year, the most recent global publicity campaign, promoted by the Foundation in September 2012, confronts the theme of youth unemployment: The campaign challenges the cliché and stigma of youth unemployment by powerfully affirming faith in the creativity of younger generations around world, providing concrete support for their aspirations through the financing of 100 projects.
+In September 2012, the Foundation launched Unemployee of the Year, a global publicity campaign that addressed the issue of youth unemployment.
+The campaign challenges the cliché and stigma of youth unemployment by powerfully affirming faith in the creativity of younger generations around world, providing concrete support for their aspirations through the financing of 100 projects.

 Fabrica, founded in 1994, is Benetton Group’s communication research centre, in which a group of creative young people of various nationalities work together, and it represents another confirmation of the characteristic theme that links the local with the global in Benetton, the importance of training for a culture of innovation.